logtail/logtail-js/example-project/README.md

   ],
 });

-// Log as normal in Bunyan - your logs will be sent to Logtail.com logger.info("Hello from Bunyan");
+// Log as normal in Bunyan - your logs will be sent to Better Stack logger.info("Hello from Bunyan");
 ```
-*Don't forget to replace with your actual source token which you can find by going to logtail.com -> sources -> edit.*
+*Don't forget to replace with your actual source token which you can find by going to logs.betterstack.com -> sources -> edit.*